AdemolaMacGregor/Technical-Challenge/README.md

 Below are some background information about the script:

 Scripting Language: Shell
-Platform/Environment: Amazon Linux AMI (EC2 Cloud Instance)
+Platform/Environment: Amazon Linux AMI (EC2 Cloud Instance) - Script can also be run on other Linux distributions.
+Kindly install the prerequisites.

 Tools & Dependencies required:
 	curL, awk, cat, sed, cut etc..